bluedragonz/gangplank/README.md

 gangplank
 =========

-A denial of service attack that sends large amounts of very small UDP packets.
+A denial of service attack, sometimes called a stress test, that sends large amounts of very small UDP packets.

-For educational purposes only.